GeoGebra has tools that can be used to draw cylinders in 3D space and compute their volumes:

 GeoGebra Instruction 2

-The cylinder will now appear in 3D Graphics.
+Algebra View and 3D Graphics under View in Menu.
+Cylinder 3D Graphics and type the desired radius.
+3D Graphics.
 The volume of the cylinder can be read in Algebra View.
+Cylinder(Point, Point, Radius)

 in Algebra View and type the coordinates of the center of the cylinder’s base in the first Point field, the coordinates of the center of the cylinder’s top in the second Point field, and the value of the radius in the Radius field.